-Waste your money on a crappy love hotel.
+Waste your money on a boring love hotel.

 Visiting a love hotel was something I was interested in doing, because I’d read they could have ridiculous themes like Christmas or Wild West.
 It seemed like a goofy and fun activity.

 Sadly, however, the only ones we could find were run-of-the-mill standard rooms.
-Why would I pay $40 for somewhere that looks like my Airbnb?
+I didn’t want to spend $40 to visit a room that looked like the Airbnb.